rafsun123/Database-prototype/README.md

 # Database-prototype
-A simple database that can
+A simple database that can take in contact numbers of your close ones and store them